-How to deep clean your bedroom like a pro
+How to deep clean your bedroom like a professional

 - Remember, when dusting, you want to start with the highest surfaces and work down so you prevent knocking dust onto items you’ve already cleaned.

-- Using your vacuum’s crevice tool, vacuum the folds of your bare mattress until it’s really clean .
+- Using your vacuum’s crevice tool, vacuum the folds of your bare mattress until it’s really clean.
 Then flip it over to help it wear evenly over time.
 If you have a pillow top, try rotating head to foot instead.

 - Either take down your curtains and wash or dry clean them according to care instructions, or use your vacuum’s hose attachment to thoroughly dust them.

 - Remove clothes from the closet and bureau.
 Vacuum the closet well.
-Use the crevice tool again to clean all corners and with a damp cloth wipe down the shelves.
+Use the crevice tool again to clean all corners and wipe down the shelves with a damp cloth.

 - Wipe the inside and outside of the bureau drawers, and dust the top.
 Neatly return clothes to their places.